Soul Kitchen (song)

 "Soul Kitchen" is a song by the Doors from their first album The Doors.
 Singer Jim Morrison wrote the lyrics as a tribute to the soul food restaurant Olivia's in Venice Beach, California.
 Because he often stayed too late, the staff had to kick him out, thus the lines "let me sleep all night, in your soul kitchen".

+Background

+The song was inspired by Kim Fowley's 1965 single "The Trip".
+The track was recorded during an afternoon session on September 13, 1966 at Sunset Sound Recorders.

 Composition

 The song is notated in the key of A Major with Jim Morrison's vocal range spanning from E_{4} to A_{5}.
 It has a Dorian alternation of i and IV.

 The song's lyrics were written by Morrison during the summer of 1965, and the song was credited to all members of the band.
 Guitarist Robby Krieger acknowledged soul-singer James Brown's influence on the song, stating that he wanted to simulate a horn section by Brown, with the riff heard throughout.
 Music journalist Stephen Davis characterized it as a hard rock track, while Gillian G. Gaar called it "funky blues-rock".